 #13-1, Rome City Log Cabin, is at 11516 N. AR 42 Hwy, Maysville AR.
+There is limited or no cell service here, so once you find #13-2 at the Maysville Community Center, proceed south on Hwy 42 past the station on the right.
+This barn location will be on the left if you are traveling south.
+Note that Highway 42 is the state boundary in this area with homes on the west side in Oklahoma and homes on the east side in Arkansas.
 Back in the late 1870’s Richard Keith ran a hardware store in Maysville, in a time that was as wild and wooly as they ever were.
 He conceived the idea of making his own town south of Maysville, moved his thriving business, built bricks on his own farm and used those bricks to build a beautiful new building for his hardware store.
 The city he began was called Rome City.
 After a number of years, he let go of the dream of building his own city and moved his business operations and every hand made brick to a new thriving town that became known as Gravette.
 He built a substantial city block of buildings including the Buffington Hotel.
 He still remained in the hardware business until he retired.
 The log Cabin pattern represents the early days of log cabins and wood structures.
 This transitions to the heart of the design and the hand made brick that was precious to Richard Keith in the construction of so many historic buildings.
 The blue shades on the sky side, earth tones on the

 ground side and brick in the center.